ItsRaik/ItsRaik/README.md

 ## Hi there 👋

+### Hi there 👋

+- 🔭 I’m currently working on Oasix Studios
+- 🌱 I’m currently learning Lua
+- 😄 Pronouns: he / is

 <!--
 **ItsRaik/ItsRaik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.